Student Clubs

 Structural Engineering Students for Humanity (SESH)

-This year SESH is a comprised of 15 Architectural Engineering students and one faculty advisor, with a collective mission to aid communities affected by natural disasters through humanitarian structural engineering.
+This year SESH comprises 15 Architectural Engineering students and one faculty advisor, with a collective mission to aid communities affected by natural disasters through humanitarian structural engineering.

-SESH strives to experience first-hand the effects of poorly designed buildings in seismically active areas, to gain knowledge on building methods and building materials in another region of the world, and to use incorporate learned engineering and construction practices outside of the classroom in a place recently affected by disaster.
-Our goal is to connect with the local people and communities through the built environment.
+SESH strives to experience first-hand the effects of poorly designed buildings in seismically active areas, to gain knowledge on building methods and building materials in another region of the world, and to incorporate learned engineering and construction practices outside of the classroom in a place recently affected by disaster.
+We aim to connect with the local people and communities through the built environment.

 Society of Women Engineers (SWE) (ARCE & CENG)

-The Society of Women Engineers of Cal Poly - San Luis Obispo strives to provide a voice for women that will encourage them to achieve their full potential as engineers and as leaders.
-It is our mission to create engineering opportunities, provide career and scholastic resources, and demonstrate the value of teamwork to all students of this university and of the community.
+The Society of Women Engineers of Cal Poly - San Luis Obispo strives to provide a voice for women that will encourage them to achieve their full potential as engineers and leaders.
+Our mission is to create engineering opportunities, provide career and scholastic resources, and demonstrate the value of teamwork to all students of this university and the community.

 SWE Web Site